bigskysoftware/htmx/www/content/docs.md

   team that created htmx.
 It is designed to embed well in HTML and both respond to and create events, and pairs very well with htmx.

+We have an entire chapter entitled ["Client-Side Scripting"](https://hypermedia.systems/client-side-scripting/) in [our book](https://hypermedia.systems) that looks at how scripting can be integrated into your htmx-based application.

 ### <a name="hx-on"></a>[The `hx-on*` Attributes](#hx-on)

 HTML allows the embedding of inline scripts via the [`onevent` properties](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers#using_onevent_properties),